Table of Contents

 Description: This class of record contains information relating to agreements, summaries of agreements, assignments, novation’s, memorandums of understanding and amendments to agreements entered into with other Hibernia Development Project working interest owners and Hibernia South Extension Unit working interest owners.

-Document Types: Canada/Newfoundland and Labrador; Framework; Exploration Licences; authority for expenditure; bids and services letter; correspondence; Fiscal: Canada event rights and security sharing; federal contributions; and net profits interest; Newfoundland: corporate income tax, escrow, operator’s lien, royalty, and workable arrangements, Inter-owner security, debts, floating charge debenture, trust and pledge, and trustee compensation.
+Document Types: Canada/Newfoundland and Labrador; Framework; Production and Exploration Licences; authority for expenditure; bids and services letter; correspondence; Fiscal: Canada event rights and security sharing; federal contributions; and net profits interest; Newfoundland: corporate income tax, escrow, operator’s lien, royalty, and workable arrangements, Inter-owner security, debts, floating charge debenture, trust and pledge, and trustee compensation.
 Joint venture ownership and operating: confidentiality, handover certificate, lifting and transportation, logistics sharing, Nautilus H-09 drilling, and waiver of overdraft protection.
 Oil sales and purchase: Production: license and transfer of an undivided share.
-Transportation: rate changes, time charter and charter hire coordination of rights, transhipment terminal project and MT Mattea administration and use.
+Transportation: rate changes, time charter and charter hire coordination of rights, transhipment terminal project and transportation agreements and procedures and use.
 Transhipment: Assurance, mediation settlement, and reserved capacity services.

 Record Number: CHHC SOA 700